ArthurChau79/auto-screenshot-ocr/README.md

 └── .env
 ```

+## ⚠️ Notice

+This project is no longer under maintenance.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.